FOUNDATION FACTS

 Facilities

 The Ernest Hemingway Birthplace Museum, a 2,500 sq. ft., two-story Victorian home open to the public.
 The Main Oak Park Library houses the Hemingway Archives and Research Room.
-Future plans are in development for the building of an adjacent Writing & Learning Center.
+Future plans call for the the building of an adjacent Writing & Research Center.

-Selected Collections (Hemingway Archives at the Oak Park Public Library)
+Hemingway Archives (housed within the Special Collections, 3rd Floor at the Oak Park Public Library)

 Marcelline Hemingway Sanford Collection: Photographs, correspondence, clippings, books, clothing, childhood artifacts, and other family ephemera compiled by Ernest's sister Marcelline and generously donated to the Foundation by her sons.